FritzBo/PaMILO/README.md

   2. Add a new constraint $f_i(x)=z_i$ for each objective
   3. Replace each objective function $f_i(x)$ by $z_i$

-* If you attempt to solve a non-convex QP in Gurobi, you need to add the flag `--non-con`.
+* If you attempt to solve a non-convex QP while using Gurobi, you need to add the flag `--non-con` to your call to PaMILO.